jesalshah14/responsive-webpage-assigment/README.md

 *  Bootstrap Component Used : Jumbotron + Collapse

 ### Footer
-Footer with social links and Copyright.
+Footer with Social links and Copyright.

-* Font Aswome css used.
+* Font Aswome css used..